ueberdosis/hocuspocus/docs/src/docPages/guide/full-example.md

     // Convert the prosemirror JSON to a Y-Doc const ydoc = prosemirrorJSONToYDoc(schema, prosemirrorDocument)

-    // Encode the current state as a Yjs update const update = encodeStateAsUpdate(ydoc)

-    // And apply the update to the Y-Doc hocuspocus provides applyUpdate(data.document, update)
+    // And pass it to the resolve method resolve(ydoc)
   },

   /* ---------------------------------
    * Handle document changes
    * --------------------------------- */
   onChange(data) {
+    const save = () => {
-    // Get entity and field information from the document name const [ entityType, entityID, field ] = data.documentName.split('.')
+      // Get entity and field information from the document name const [ entityType, entityID ] = data.documentName.split('.')

       // Get the underlying Y-Doc
       const ydoc = data.document

       // Convert the y-doc to the format your editor uses, in this
-    // example Prosemirror JSON for the tiptap editor const prosemirrorDocument = yDocToProsemirrorJSON(ydoc)
+      // example Prosemirror JSON for the tiptap editor const prosemirrorDocument = yDocToProsemirrorJSON(ydoc, 'field-name')

       // Save your document.
 In a real-world app this could be a database query
       // a webhook or something else
       writeFile(
-      `/path/to/your/documents/${entityType}/${entityID}/${field}.json`,
+        `/path/to/your/documents/${entityType}/${entityID}.json`,
         prosemirrorDocument
       )
+    }

+    debounced?.clear()
+    debounced = debounce(() => save, 4000)
+    debounced()
   },

   /* ---------------------------------